bheisig/i-doit-cli/CONTRIBUTING.md

 ## Release new version

-… to the public.
+…to the public.
 You need commit rights for this repository.

 1. Bump version: `composer config extra.version <VERSION>`
 3. Keep [`CHANGELOG.md`](CHANGELOG.md) up-to-date